 “What gets measured gets improved.”
 Peter Drucker would say.
 I know, having studied humanities many of you consider yourselves quite far from everything that deals with numbers and measurements.
 But think for a moment: is this a good excuse to prevent your business’s boost?
-Are you indeed aware how many students your school usually have on picky seasons?
+Are you indeed aware how many students your school usually has on picky seasons?
 Have you ever thought you actually have picky seasons?
 Do you know which courses are most demanded, and what is the attendance rate among your students?
 Hmm, too many questions.
-Let’s find out which key performance indicators to pay attention to in order to increase your language school’s profitability.
+Let’s find out which key performance indicators to pay attention to in order to increase your training center’s profitability.

 Your school performs thanks to students, teachers and administrative stuff.
 They are game changers, and you should be able to measure their execution in their domains.
 We’ll go through all of these three “components” starting with students as the most important ones.